How to integrate with Marvelmind indoor positioning system

 • UART 3.3V – basic UART connectivity, for example, to your Pi or Arduino boards

 • MicX_data – data from External Microphones or an Omni-Microphone.
 It is possible to connect up to three external microphones and one internal (RX1).
-Or it is possible to unsolder internal microphone and replace it with one external.
+Or it is possible to unsolder the internal microphone and replace it with an external one.
 Only one Omni-Microphone can be connected to the beacon because the Omni-Microphone already includes four basic microphones

 • Mic_clock – clocks for External Microphones and an Omni-Microphone

 • I2C pins – used for compass/magnetometer simulation for PixHawk connectivity, for example.
-Can be used for receiving of location data stream as well
+Can be used for receiving a location data stream as well

 • VBAT – direct connectivity with the internal battery – to supply external loads, for example, your devices.
 It can be used to connect to a larger external LiPol battery with caution